-As noted above, we sponsor The Discipline Fund.
-In this capacity, we have entered into a separate agreement with an ETF platform adviser (Alpha Architect, LLC) to bear the costs and fees of launching The Discipline Fund on our behalf.
-In return for bearing the fees and expenses of The Discipline Fund, we, as the sponsor, are entitled to the profits of The Discipline Fund after all underlying expenses of the Fund are paid.
-As stated above, we will be named the non-discretionary Sub-Adviser to The Discipline Fund upon appropriate registration with the SEC and approval of the Fund's registration statement.
-Board approval will also be required.
+As noted above, we sponsor The Discipline Fund ETF.
+In this capacity, we have entered into a separate agreement with an ETF platform adviser (Alpha Architect, LLC) to bear the costs and fees of launching The Discipline Fund ETF on our behalf.
+In return for bearing the fees and expenses of The Discipline Fund ETF, we, as the sponsor, are entitled to the profits of The Discipline Fund ETF after all underlying expenses of the Fund are paid.